 Veterans Services

-Students who have served in the US Armed Forces may be eligible to receive Veterans’ educational benefits to assist with educational expenses as well as Title IV Financial Aid funds.
-Veterans benefits may also extend to the spouse and children of Veterans who are 100% permanently and totally disabled.
+Students who have served in the US Armed Forces may be eligible to receive Veterans’ educational assistance with educational expenses as well as Title IV Financial Aid funds.
+Veterans' benefits may also extend to the spouse and children of Veterans who are 100% permanently and totally disabled.
+Also, those who are in receipt of Post 9/11 G.I.
+Bill®, Transfer of Entitlement Benefits and the Marine Gunnery Sergeant John David Fry scholarship.

 The Veterans Services staff at Broward College acts as liaisons between the Veteran students and the Veterans Administration by offering the following: